c0rnch1p/Scuttle/readme.md

 various Linux command line networking utilities.
 With a focus on effortlessly setting up configurations and initiating processes, Scuttle acts as a wrapper for UFW, IPTables, Proxychains, Tor, OpenVPN, and WireGuard.
-Its expansive functionality makes managing network tools more accessible and efficient for users.
+Its expansive functionality makes managing network tools more accessible and efficient for users
 ##
 #### Installation
 ##